 5 Fruits That Pack An Electrolyte Punch

 Strawberries are known for their antioxidant vitamin C content, but they also contain potassium.
-One serving of strawberries offers about 5 percent of your daily potassium needs.
-Throw them in a smoothie, add them to your oatmeal or just eat them as-is!
+One serving of strawberries (serving size is a cup) offers about five percent of your daily potassium needs.
+Throw them in a smoothie, add them to your oatmeal, or just eat them as-is.

-Tropical fruits like mangoes, pineapples and apricots are also very high in vitamin C, antioxidants and electrolytes.
-One cup of diced mango offers nearly 7 percent of your daily potassium needs, as well as small amounts of magnesium.
-Try throwing it in a smoothie with some milk or yogurt to add extra electrolytes to your post-workout fuel.
+Tropical fruits like mangoes, pineapples, and apricots are also very high in vitamin C, antioxidants and electrolytes.
+One cup of diced mango offers nearly seven percent of your daily potassium needs, as well as small amounts of magnesium.
+Try throwing it in a smoothie with some calcium-rich milk or yogurt to add extra electrolytes to your post-workout fuel.